Mean dimension and AH-algebras with diagonal maps: Radius of comparison for AH-algebras with diagonal maps

 in $W(A)$.
 Applying \eqref{4030} $k$ times, one has Since $W(A)$ is simple, there exists $l$ such that $d\leq l[b]$, and hence Choose $k$ sufficiently large so that $km'n>kmn+l$, and set $N=km'n-1$, one has

 One can then follows the same proof as that of Lemma \ref{LOA-RC}.
 Fix $\eps>0$ for the time being.
-It follows from Lemma \ref{localize} that there exist $C_i$ and $a_i, b_i\in C_i$ such that and
+It follows from Lemma \ref{localize} that there exist $C_i$ and $a_i, b_i, z_i\in C_i$ such that $z_i$ is a projection, and

 in $C_i$.
-Moreover, using the simplicity of $A$, the compactness of the simplex of tracial states of $A$, and the lower-semicontinuity of $d_\tau$, one can assume there is a strictly positive number $c$ which is independent of $C_i$ such that for any tracial state $\tau$ on $C_i$.
+Moreover, using the simplicity of $A$, the compactness of the simplex of tracial states of $A$, and the lower-semicontinuity of $d_\tau$, one may assume that there is a strictly positive number $c$ which is independent of $C_i$ such that for any tracial state $\tau$ of $C_i$.